infinum/eightshift-docs/website/docs/tailwind/helpers.md

 If you're using a `Responsive` component with an attribute that doesn't have any obvious options, you can use this helper to generate options that you can pass to Responsive to ensure user-friendly per-breakpoint value preview.

-You can provide a function to the second argument if you want the customize the value output.
+You can provide a function to the second argument if you want to customize the value output.

 ```jsx
 <Responsive